Ezekiel's Warning to Israel, Judah, Gog & Magog

 Chapter twelve is another duality chapter which closely parallels the coming captivity.
 It is primarily focused on the continuing bad news of Ezekiel’s own day and age.

-The people who were hearing the bad news said that “he prophesies of times that are far off”.
-But God said that there would be no delay.
-This is another classic duality segment of scripture.
-When God again sends prophets (Revelation 11:10) to the people of all twelve tribes of Israel the false prophets will continue saying that these events are for another period of time—they’re already saying it’s for ancient Israel.
+The people who were hearing the bad news said: “He prophesies of times that are far off”.
+But Yehovah said that there would be no delay.
+This is another classic duality segment of Scripture.
+When Yehovah again sends prophets (Revelation 11:10) to the people of all twelve tribes of Israel, the false prophets will continue saying that these events are for another period of time—they’re already saying it’s for ancient Israel.
 Yet the prophecies of Ezekiel, taken as a whole includes way too many events that never by any stretch of the imagination occurred in the past.
 Absolutely none of the hundreds of positive and joyful prophecies of any of the prophets concerning Israel has come to pass yet!
+(Tho Judah is tenuously established.)

 CHAPTER 13

 Here is an entire chapter prophesying about the end time “prophets”.
-While we tend to think of prophets as people claiming to be “inspired or instructed by God to announce future events” it also means “an interpreter of divine will” as well as “one who speaks for a group or cause”, according to my Living Webster Dictionary.
+While we tend to think of prophets as people claiming to be “inspired or instructed by Yehovah to announce future events” it also means “an interpreter of [heavenly] will” as well as “one who speaks for a group or cause”, according to my Living Webster Dictionary.
 That definition is in agreement with the original Hebrew usage.
-So essentially, a prophet is referring to anyone out there preaching or teaching about God.
+So essentially, a prophet is referring to anyone out there preaching or teaching about Yehovah.
 From the context you have to wonder if there are any true prophets in the crowd!
 Apparently there are so few that no mention of them is made.
-This of course is for dramatic effect because there will be a few in the Seven Assemblies (Revelation 2-3).
+This of course is for dramatic effect because there will be a few in the Seven Assemblies of Revelation 2-3.

-Acts 23:3 Then Paul said to him, “God will strike you, you whitewashed wall!
-Do you sit to judge me according to the law, and command me to be struck contrary to the law?”
+Acts 23:3 Paul said to him, “Yehovah will hit you later, you whitewashed wall!
+How can you sit there and judge me by the Torah, while violating the Torah by ordering me to be struck?”

 Those preachers who persist in their lies will be terminated!